WebKit/explainers/model/README.md

 ### Controlling the camera

-While by setting the `interactive` property the author will allow a built-in behavior such that dragging over a `<model>` element would result in modifying the camera, we propose to allow authors direct control of the camera via DOM APIs.
+Using the `interactive` property, the author allows a built-in behavior such that dragging over a `<model>` element will result in modifying the camera.
+We also propose to allow authors direct control of the camera via DOM APIs.
 An initial proposition would be to add an `HTMLModelElementCamera`:

 ```idl